Customizing the SDK

 postgresConfig.RunMigration = false

-// isolated by seed identity) is preserved.
+// and token store).
+Per-tenant scoping (rows isolated by seed identity)

-pool, err := breez_sdk_spark.CreatePostgresConnectionPool(postgresConfig)
+storageBackend, err := breez_sdk_spark.PostgresStorage(postgresConfig)

 if err != nil {